How to Start an Email: 25+ Professional Greetings to Use

 When sending email marketing or an email campaign:

-When sending a cold email:
+Used when sending a cold email:

 When writing a welcome email:

-When writing n email to a professor or teacher:
+For when writing n email to a professor or teacher:

 When writing an email to a supervisor, manager, or boss:

 When writing a formal letter, there are three options for the punctuation to use after the salutation.
 A colon, a comma, and an em dash (—).
 The use of a comma is most common in the English language.
 It looks like this:

 Both are acceptable forms of separating the greeting from the initial paragraph or opening paragraph.
 Acceptable in a business letter, cover letter, or another formal letter.
 Improper use of the separator is a small formality but a key indicator for the reader.
 For example, in a job application, this may indicate to the reader that the author has poor verbal writing skills.
 Use either the comma or semicolon when deciding between punctuation separators.

 Avoid these commonly used email greeting lines when writing formal emails:

 - To Whom It May Concern: Using "to whom it may concern" lacks personality, customization, and a choice not to spend time researching the recipient’s name.

 - Dear Sir or Madam: Using "Dear sir or madam" is considered poor business etiquette.
 As it implies the recipient’s name is unknown and falsely suggests a preferred gender of the recipient.